MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 6. Select **Create** to set up the connection to Data Lake Storage Gen2.

 > [!NOTE]
-> Resource inventory and 30 days of historical usage data will be exported into the Azure storage account over the next several hours.
+> Customers can expect to see resource inventory and 30 days of historical usage data being exported to the Azure Data Lake Storage account within the 12 hours upon successful setup of a data export process.

 ### First-time setup of a data export